Centrifugal or “vortex” separators remove

 internal exit nozzle pipe.

-The “L” Series can handle a liquid
+The “L” Series can separate a liquid

 vessel.